-When you purchase a home you make a mental judgment about how long you plan to live there.
-If the time frame is relatively short, e.g., less than 5 years, it normally doesn’t make sense to purchase.
+When you purchase a home, you make a mental judgment about how long you plan to live there.
+If the time frame is relatively short, e.g., less than five years, it usually doesn’t make sense to purchase.
 But sometimes our mental judgments are wrong, or life circumstances force us to move away unexpectedly.
-It might be because of a job loss, a big promotion, or a family emergency, but suddenly you find yourself with a home that you either need to get sell or find a way to rent it out.
+It might be because of a job loss, a big promotion, or a family emergency; regardless, you suddenly find yourself with a home that you either need to sell or find a way to rent it out.

 Renting Out Your House When You Move to Another State

 Renting out your home is not for the faint of heart.
 Letting strangers move into your house (a significant financial asset) is a scary prospect.
-You can move forward, just don’t jump in without thinking everything through and protecting yourself legally and financially.
+You can do it though, just don’t jump in without thinking everything through and protecting yourself legally and financially.

 Many states and counties publish information for landlords and tenants that contain all the rules and regulations.
 It is highly recommended that you obtain this from your State or Local government.

 Kevin Mulligan is a debt reduction champion with a passion for teaching people how to budget and stay out of debt.
 He’s building a personal finance freelance writing career and has written for RothIRA.com, Discover Bank, and many others.